How to Manage a Grant

 2. Award Stage

-The award stage is generally the shortest, but the most exciting, of the three phases.
+The award stage or phase is generally the shortest, but the most exciting, of the three phases.
 During this phase, the funders will notify all applications of their decision.
 If the grant-maker approves your application, they will award the grant, come to an agreement with your organization and distribute the funds.
 The grant agreement will contain the partnership’s terms and conditions, which are critical to the grant management process.

 These details could include information about the funds you plan to use for various programs or initiatives or the size of your volunteer team.
 The terms may also vary depending on the type of grant you receive and how large of a sum it is.
 Once you and the funder sign the agreement, your agency or organization will officially receive the money.